Synapse Glossary¶

 Within Synapse, a constructor is code that defines how a Property value of a given Type can be constructed to ensure that the value is well-formed for its type.
 Also known as a Ctor for short.
 Constructors support Type Normalization and Type Enforcement.

-A Cortex is Synapse’s implementation of an individual Hypergraph.
+A Cortex is a Synapse Service that implements Synapse’s primary data store (as an individual Hypergraph).
 Cortex features include scalability, key/value-based node properties, and a Data Model which facilitates normalization.

 See the Storm command reference for the cron command and the Storm Reference - Automation document for additional detail.